By: Hannah Whitten

 Summary (from NetGalley)

-My sincere thanks to Orbit Books for providing me with a copy of the book in exchange for an honest review.
+My sincere thanks to Orbit Books for providing me with both copy of the book and ebook in exchange for an honest review.